lujoh/amper_garden_planner/README.md

 ## Background

 I made this class for my Intermediate Interactive Design class as part of the Informatics program.
 One of the main focuses for me during this project was using MySQL to store all of the information about the plants and to use it to populate the page content.
 This was my first website using SQL so I wanted to make it a major part of the website.
-It was a fun project for me to work on.
+Since the class ended I have been making additions and changes to the website such as the functionality to calculate frost dates by zip code.